Glossary of terms used in the trade shared to create a common understanding. Also see Crane Industry Abbreviations and their meanings.

 - An auxiliary lifting sheave at the boom tip used to provide an additional whip line or auxiliary line in support of the main line.

 - Rope Lay

 - The distance necessary to complete one turn of the strand around the diameter of a wire rope (cable).
 A wire rope is normally made up of strains, each strain is made up of several high tensile steel wires wound around a single core wire.
 A running cable (eg. hoist line) with 6 or more broken wires in single rope lay length, or 3 or more broken wires in one strand in one rope lay length is not fit for further use and should be replaced.
 All our equipment is checked before each working day to ensure it is fit for purpose and safe to operate.

-- A pulley wheel with a grooved for holding a wire cable or rope.
+- A pulley wheel with a groove for holding a wire cable or rope (line).
 The grooved wheel spins on an axle inside the frame of the block.
 This allows the line to move freely minimising friction and wear on the cable.
 Sheaves can be used to redirect a cable or rope, lift loads, and transmit power.